apache/flink-web/faq.md

 ### Why do the TaskManager log files become so huge?

 Check the logging behavior of your jobs.
-Emitting logging per or tuple may be helpful to debug jobs in small setups with tiny data sets, it becomes very inefficient and disk space consuming if used for large input data.
+Emitting logging per object or tuple may be helpful to debug jobs in small setups with tiny data sets but can limit performance and consume substantial disk space if used for large input data.

 ### The slot allocated for my task manager has been released.
 What should I do?